codio-content/Coding_with_Javascript-File_Handling/.guides/content/Closing-a-File-d0cd.md

-To let the system know we are done with a file that we have opened, we need to close it.
+To let the system know we are do with a file that we have opened, we need to close it.
 This signals that it is okay for other programs to use the file now.

 ```javascript
 14  fs.closeSync(fileDescriptorA)